 This project was made possible thanks to the support of the Veoliaforce of the Veolia Foundation.
-In Rakhine State, Veolia experts therefore helped model the laboratory, provided and transported appropriate equipment and trained the NGO’s national staff in analytical techniques.
+In Rakhine State, Veolia experts helped model the laboratory, provided and transported appropriate equipment and trained the NGO’s national staff in analytical techniques.

-How does the analytical laboratory work and what are its objectives?
+How does the analytical laboratory work, and what are its objectives?

 From the latrines, faecal sludge is put into barrels and then brought by tractors to the centre.
 The analysis laboratory was installed in a division of the treatment centre (STS), located away from the camps.
-There, Solidarités International’s sanitation practitioners carry out tests to measure the effectiveness of the treatment, and to know if, for example, the level of nitrates and other dangerous agents has decreased.
+There, Solidarités International’s sanitation practitioners carry out tests to measure the effectiveness of the treatment and to know if, for example, the level of nitrates and other dangerous agents has decreased.

 Thanks to the first data collected by the laboratory, it was possible to create a model to monitor the performance of the treatment.
-The results also provided important recommendations for improving the infrastructure and increasing the efficiency of the STS Centre.
+The results also provided essential recommendations for improving the infrastructure and increasing the efficiency of the STS Centre.

 A laboratory designed for the field.